interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 requestIssue
 ------------

-A user opens an issue request by providing a small amount of collateral.
+A user opens an issue request to create a specific amount of PolkaBTC.
+The user also has to provide a small amount of collateral.

 Specification
 .............

 *Function Signature*

-``requestIssue(requester, amount, vault)``
+``requestIssue(requester, amount, vault, collateral)``

 *Parameters*